uibcdf/Study_Group_MMGBSA/README.md

 One last thing.
 This is far from being a shelf help guide.
 You can read about the following two empiric principles:

 - Hofstadter's Law: "It always takes longer than you expect, even when you take into account Hofstadter's Law".
 - Paretos Law: "80% of consequences come from 20% of the causes".
-Or, "20% of consequences come from 80% of the causes".
 Which means that 80% of your time and effort will produce only the 20% of your results.

 And you can think: 'Aha... now that I know, I can do better'.
 Ok, let us tell you something.
 Let us dare to share with you a last piece of wisdom: no, you can't.